owkin/PyDESeq2/README.md

 pip install pydeseq2
 ```

-If you're interested in contributing or what access to the development version, please see the [contributing](#contributing) section.
+If you're interested in contributing or want access to the development version, please see the [contributing](#contributing) section.

 ### Requirements